usnistgov/optbayesexpt/docs/optbayesexpt.rst

 * :obj:`Socket` class is inherited by :obj:`Server` to handle TCP connections and message encoding/decoding.

-* The **obe_utils.py** file provides a :obj:`MeasurementSimulator` class that
+* The **obe_utils.py** file provides

-  uses "true value" parameters and added noise to simulate experimental outputs.
+    * A :obj:`MeasurementSimulator` class that uses "true value" parameters and added noise to simulate experimental outputs.
-  For post-processing, a :obj:`trace_sort()` function sorts measurement data by measurement setting and combines all measurements with settings in common.
+    * For post-processing, a :obj:`trace_sort()` function sorts measurement data by measurement setting and combines all measurements with settings in common.
+    * A :obj:`differential_entropy()` function to calculate information entropy from samples of a distribution.

 OptBayesExpt class
 ------------------